 - Where can I get logs for the wood burner?

-Logs are available in the woodshed, and inside in the log basket – one bag of coal per week is provided, if you need more coal (we only burn smokeless fuels), you will need to buy some.
+Logs are available in the woodshed, and inside in the log basket.
 Most people enjoy collecting kindling from the shoreline.

 - Is there a BBQ at the house?

-Yes – there is a small improvised one made from an old gearbox.
-There is also a portable gas cooker (and canisters of gas) and pans etc for fry-ups on the beach, or bring a disposable BBQ.
+Yes – there is a small improvised one by the shore or bring a disposable BBQ.